flexaihq/flexbench/README.md

 ## Sweep Mode

-Sweep mode automatically discovers your model's performance characteristics by testing multiple QPS levels:
+Sweep mode automatically discovers your model's performance characteristics by testing multiple QPS levels.

-**How it works:**

-1. **Discovery phase**: Finds the maximum QPS your model can handle
+It first starts by finding the maximum QPS your model can handle, then runs benchmarks at evenly spaced QPS points between 0 and the maximum QPS + 20%.
-2. **Sweep phase**: Tests a range of QPS values from low to maximum
-3. **Analysis**: Captures latency, throughput, and saturation points at each level

 **Usage:**